Laughter is a cat swatting at a ghost — an unexpected exhalation of playful intent from a spontaneous heart that’s not looking for your approval.

 Why are we laughing?

 The world is immense and time is infinite.
-“Life is made up of so many different moments, and sometimes I get this urge to laugh……just like that……like a sneeze,” said Marcello Mastroianni to Sophia Loren in the Italian film “A Special Day”.
+“Life is made up of so many different moments, and sometimes I get this urge to laugh……just like that……like a sneeze,” said the perfect Italian lovers, Marcello Mastroianni to Sophia Loren in the Italian film “A Special Day”.

 “Does that ever happen to you?”

 Sometimes we laugh because we’re put in untenable circumstances.
 Sometimes we laugh because our plans fall apart.
 Sometimes we laugh at clumsiness, or its cousin, dogma.
-We might laugh because the world can accommodate anyone, anytime, any place — a congressmember in Washington D.C.; a clown in Rifle City; Hitler and Mussolini in Rome; or an ugly absolutist in Orange County, California — breeding ground for election-deniers, anti-vaxxers, born-again corporatists, all.
+We might laugh because the world can accommodate anyone, anytime, any place — a congressmember in D.C.; a clown in Rifle City; Adoph and Benito playing Rome; or someone like a neighbor, say, in Orange County, California — a renown breeding ground for election-deniers, anti-vaxxers, born-again corporatists, chemtrail paranoids, and Christian cultists.

 Which reminds me…

 Life is immense and time is infinite.
-There are no duplicate points.
-It’s pretty obvious the world is not single-minded.
+There are no duplicate points, only patterns.
+Obviously, the world is not single-minded.
 It’s an uncompromising spectrum of situations and consequences.
 For example: the world is not home to one kind of bird.
 It is home to 10,000 different kinds of birds.
 Some of them peck.
 Some of them caw.
 Some of them fly thousands of miles.
 Some stay put.
-We’re like a bird.
-There’s nothing absolutist about us.
+Let us marvel and rejoice.
+We’re best when we’re like birds — when there’s nothing absolutist about us.
+Especially when we’re pluralists… when we live and let live those who let live.

-At any rate, their god is too small.
-An Absolutist in full flower is a dictator.
-Birds are smarter than that.
+At any rate, an absolutist’s god is way too small.
+In full flower: it’s a dictator.
+An perspective minimalist, against the laws of nature.
+A one answer fits all sizes kind of person.
+Birds are clearly smarter than that.

 It’s been said that Absolutists have a higher volume of gray matter than Pluralists in the right amygdala region of their brain — the region which is active in helping humans identify and respond to threats — real or unreal.
 This makes change difficult from them.
 Pluralists, on the other hand, have a higher volume of gray matter than Absolutists in the anterior cingulate cortex of the brain.
 The anterior cingulate cortex is active in helping humans cope with and sort through uncertainty — real or unreal.
 One way to cope with uncertainty is to have a good sense of humor.
 That means knowing funny in all its forms — not just jokes.